NaruKoba/cse15l-lab-reports/lab-report5/report5.md

 ### StudentA:
 I checked and corrected the file path in the Bash script.
 Now the Java program reads the correct file, but the processing logic still seems off.
 The word count is incorrect.

-Markdown for what I fixed:
+Markdown for how I fixed in the bash script:
 ```
 java FileProcessor data.txt
 ```